 fbpx

-Applying to CRNA School Fact Versus Fiction Cover Photo
+Applying to CRNA School: Fact versus Fiction Cover Photo

 Applying to CRNA school can be a pretty hectic experience.
-You need to know what to study, prep for your interview, go on campus tours, and much more.
+You need to know what to study, prep for your CRNA interview, go on campus tours, and much more.
 It’s easy to lose track of what you really need to be focused on.

 Listen to this episode to know the facts from the fiction when applying for CRNA school.
 Do schools really just recycle the same questions every year?
 Are waitlists numbered?
 Do you need to attend program open houses?
 Learn all these things and more today with your host, Jenny Finnell.

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here